Apply to Ophthalmic Medical Technology

 - BI 122: Intro Human Anatomy/Phys II (will also accept BI 233 or BI 120)

-For admission to Fall 2022 there may be some flexibility on when prerequisites need to be completed.
-Please contact firstname.lastname@example.org for more information.
+For admission to Fall 2023, please contact firstname.lastname@example.org for more information.

 Write answers to the following questions.
 Each response should be 200-400 words.
 You’ll submit these with your application, below.
 Be sure to include examples to support each response.
 Need a bit of support to get your ideas from your thoughts to the paper?
 The career center at Cascade Campus can help.
 Make an appointment for some guidance, a bit of proofreading and idea brainstorming.
 Contact email@example.com or 971-722-5600 and ask for an appointment with Tanya Maldonado.